PhyPiDAQ/EducatorsGuide/experiments/DIY-ParticleDetector.md

  Note that some soundcards invert the signal.
 The original output pulse is negative with a clearly visible positive overshoot.

- ![Fig. 1: Typical waveform recorded with a LogiLink USB soundcard with 16 bit resolution and a sampling rate of 96000/s is shown below.
+  ![Typical waveform recorded with a LogiLink USB soundcard with 16 bit resolution and a sampling rate of 96000/s is shown below.
 Note that the y-axis only shows a range of +/- 2¹⁴](images/scOscillogram.png)

 The script provides a number of command line options to control the visual output, enable storage of results to a file,